 What is Molly’s view on Brexit?

 Molly remains proudly pro-EU.
 As an MEP and Green Party speaker on EU relations, she is doing everything she can to make sure we keep the closest possible relationship with our European neighbours.
-She is working hard to defend the rights of all people wherever in the EU they live and to push for a clear plan that guarantees social, economic and environmental justice.
+She is working to defend the rights of all people wherever in the EU they live and to push for a clear plan that guarantees social, economic and environmental justice.

-Together with her two colleagues, she has also produced Five Green Guarantees [pdf download] identifying what Green MEPs are fighting for to ensure social, economic and environmental justice post-Brexit.
+Together with her colleagues, Keith Taylor and Jean Lamert, she has also produced Five Green Guarantees [pdf download]